Sutured ECH is a natural invariant: (by C. H. Taubes)

-when $n$ is sufficiently large so that each of the contact forms involved is $L$-nondegenerate.
+when $n$ is sufficiently large so that each of the contact forms involved is $e^{2R}L$-nondegenerate (as the only Reeb orbits of action less than $e^{2R}L$ are contained in the interior of $M$).
 If $n$ is sufficiently large with respect to $e^{2R}L$, then these $\ech$ groups can be associated canonically with certain sutured $\ech$ groups for $M$, following the discussion in Section \ref{sec:j-independence}.
 Namely, given appropriate almost complex structures $J^i_{n}$ on $\R\times Y_n$ corresponding to generic tailored almost complex structures $J_i$ on $\R \times M^*$, we have

 and, using the scaling isomorphisms of \cite[Theorem 1.3]{ht2},

 Each of these isomorphisms carries a collection of Reeb orbits $\Theta \subset Y_n$, which lies in $M$ if $n$ is large, to its image $\Theta \subset M$.
 Composing them with the maps $\Phi^{e^{2R}L}(X^n_{01})$ and $\Phi^{e^{2R}L}(X^n_{10})$ gives us homomorphisms